jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 **Step 2.
 Make a request to initiate an install task for the TrustedProxy iControl LX Extension in the API Services Gateway Container**

 iControl LX extension RPMs are not like standard Red Hat RPM files.
 You can not simply use the `rpm` utilities and libraries to install iControl LX extensions.
-The installation of an iControl LX extension requires the iControl REST framework to run an install *'task'* in your behalf.
+The installation of an iControl LX extension requires the iControl REST framework to run an install *'task'* on your behalf.
 While this breaks our ability to use standard RPM publishing (RPM repository downloads, cloud-init installation, ansible package modules, etc), it does some very micro service friendly things for us.

 The use of iControl REST extension install tasks accomplishes two things.